-Occasionally it becomes necessary to suspend a student from school.
-In this event, the Minnesota State Law (MSA 127.26-127.40) will govern all procedures.
-Students may be suspended from school for any of the following:
+Occasionally, it becomes necessary to suspend a student from school.
+In this event, Minnesota State Law will govern all procedures.
+Students may be suspended from school for any of the following reasons:

-- 1. Violation of any school regulation. - 2.
-Conduct which materially and substantially disrupts the right of others to an education (this includes test cheating, harassment, threats of physical or mental harm, and/or offensive language). - 3.
+- 1. Violation of any school regulation. - Conduct which materially and substantially disrupts the right of others to an education (this includes test cheating, harassment, threats of physical or mental harm, and/or offensive language). - 3.
 Conduct which endangers persons or property (fighting, vandalism, stealing). - 4.
 Other violations included in the District School Discipline Policy.